Skip to main content

 If you have fine hair and are worried about heat damage, you may opt for a product that allows you to choose a lower temperature, but I liked the fuss-free nature of this and wouldn’t hesitate to use it again.

-The Chi Spin N Curl Ceramic Rotating Hair Curler is the oddest looking curling tool I’ve ever seen.
-It’s one that makes you—dare I say—pull out the instruction manual.
-If it delivers amazing results, though, I don’t mind consulting the instruction manual before diving into a beauty or styling tool.
-The Chi is incredibly easy to use once you practice with one or two strands of hair, it feels very durable, and the mechanism it uses keeps you from burning yourself.
+The Chi Spin N Curl Ceramic Rotating Hair Curler is the oddest-looking curling tool I’ve ever seen.
+It makes you—dare I say—pull out the instruction manual.
+If it delivers impressive results, though, I don’t mind consulting the instruction manual before diving into a beauty or styling tool.
+The Chi is straightforward to use, especially after practicing with one or two strands of hair.
+It feels very durable, and the mechanism it uses keeps you from burning yourself.

-Here’s how it works: Take a small section of hair and drape it over the open chamber, then press one of the arrow buttons (depending on if you want to curl toward or away from your head) and the tulip-looking device pulls your hair in and twirls it around a ceramic barrel to form the curl.
+Here’s how it works: Take a small section of hair and drape it over the open chamber, then press one of the arrow buttons (depending on whether you want to curl toward or away from your head), and the tulip-looking device pulls your hair in and twirls it around a ceramic barrel to form the curl.

 When it’s done, the device beeps to let you know you can pull the iron away from your head, releasing your curl with it.
 Yes, you read that right: you’re curling your hair without any tugging, wrapping, or burning.